zclab/stmaterial/docs/index.md

 # A Materialize based sphinx theme

 This is a materialize based sphinx theme, see the [materialize documentation](https://materializeweb.com/) for reference.
-It is a combination of [Furo](https://github.com/pradyunsg/furo), [pydata sphinx theme](https://github.com/pydata/pydata-sphinx-theme) and materialize style.